drivendataorg/zamba/docs/install.md

 # Installing zamba

-Zamba has been developed and tested on macOS and Ubuntu linux for both cpu and gpu configurations.
+Zamba has been developed and tested on macOS and Ubuntu Linux for both CPU and GPU configurations.

-When a user installs `zamba` that **user must specify to install the gpu or cpu version**.
+When a user installs `zamba` that **user must specify to install the GPU or CPU version**.
 If the user fails to make this specification, no version of [`tensorflow`](https://www.tensorflow.org/) will be installed, thus everything will fail.